Le Lignon

 Le Lignon is an urban development in the town of Vernier, canton of Geneva, Switzerland.
-It was built by architect George Addor between 1964 and 1966 and consists of three large buildings and is one of the largest apartment complexes in the world, containing 2,780 units.
-It is located on former farmland and was built to address a housing shortage in the 1960s and early 70s.
+It was designed by architect Georges Addor between 1964 and 1966 and consists of three large buildings and is one of the largest apartment complexes in the world, containing 2,780 units.
+It is located on former farmland and was built to address a housing shortage in the 1960s and early 1970s.
 It houses over 6,000 residents and 10000000 sqft of floor space, including a school and a medical center.

 It makes up a significant portion of the population of Vernier, a town of only some 34,000 residents.
 With an area of 70 acre, the population density rivals that of the island of Manhattan.
 In the 2010s, the building went through a thermal insulation retrofit to improve performance.
+It is also one of the tallest buildings in Geneva at 90.8 m, surpassed by the Pictet Tower opening in 2026.